cdanielcadena/Ramphocelus/README.md

 # Code

-We are currently working on an annotaded version of the R code we employed for analyses, which we will post here shortly.
+We are currently working on an annotated version of the R code we employed for analyses, which we will post here shortly.